 How To Create a CANSLIM Stock Screener

-To implement a CANSLIM strategy, you will need to use a stock screener to automatically scan the entire stock market to find stocks that meet the right criteria.
+To execute an improved CANSLIM strategy, it is imperative to employ a stock screener to systematically scan the entire stock market and identify stocks that meet the required criteria.

 CANSLIM Stock Screener

-A CAN SLIM stock screener needs to scan for Current Earnings and Annual Earnings with a 5-year history.
-Next, the CANSLIM screener needs to filter on 52-week stock price highs, the Number of Shares Available, and the share price Relative Strength vs. Competitors.
+A CANSLIM stock screener must scan for Current and Annual Earnings with a 5-year history.
+Next, the CANSLIM screener must filter on 52-week stock price highs, the Number of Shares Available, and the share price Relative Strength vs. Competitors.
 Also, the Institutional Ownership criteria are critical.

-To implement a CANSLIM strategy, you will need to use a stock screener to automatically scan the entire stock market to find stocks that meet the right criteria.
+To implement a CANSLIM strategy, you must use a stock screener to automatically scan the entire stock market to find stocks that meet the right criteria.